Project 3: ChIPseq

 In their publication find the link to their GEO submission.
 Read the methods section of the paper and integrate your called ChIPSeq peaks with the results from their differential expression RNAseq experiment.
 Use your set of reproducible and filtered peaks, and use the publication’s listed significance thresholds for the RNAseq results.

-5. Focusing on your results for figure 2F: - Do you observe any differences in the number of overlapping genes from both analyses? - If you do observe a difference, explain at least two factors that may have contributed to these differences. - What is the rationale behind combining these two analyses in this way?
+Focusing on your results for figure 2f (You will likely not be able to exactly reproduce what they did - use the promoter-TSS start site in place of the gene body from your own results): - Do you observe any differences in the number of overlapping genes from both analyses? - If you do observe a difference, explain at least two factors that may have contributed to these differences. - What is the rationale behind combining these two analyses in this way?
 What additional conclusions is it supposed to enable you to draw?

 Comparing key findings to the original paper